-- 7. The real purpose of the company's strategic vision: - A. is management's story line for how it plans to implement and execute a profitable business model. - B. sets forth what business the company is presently in and why it uses particular operating practices in trying to please customers. - C. serves as management's tool for giving the organization a sense of direction. - D. defines "who we are and what we do." - E. spells out a company's strategic intent, its strategic and financial objectives, and the business approaches and operating practices that will underpin its efforts to achieve sustainable competitive advantage.
+8. The real purpose of the company's strategic vision

+- A. lays out how management plans to implement and execute a profitable business model. - B. describes what business the company is presently in and why it has chosen certain operating practices to meet the needs of customers. - C. serves as management's tool for giving the organization a sense of direction. - D. defines "who we are and what we do." - E. spells out a company's strategic intent, its strategic and financial objectives, and the business approaches and operating practices that will underpin its efforts to achieve sustainable competitive advantage.